gpuweb/WSL/Spec/source/index.rst

 - atomic stores of a value to a location
 - atomic loads of a value from a location.

+All non-atomic stores and loads are considered to happen by byte

 In this section we will give the *memory model* of WHLSL, that is the set of rules that determine which values a load is allowed to read.
 This memory model is presented in an axiomatic fashion, and is loosely inspired by the C++11 memory model.
 The gist of it is that all atomic accesses are fully ordered and sequentially consistent, and that races involving non-atomic accesses result in unspecified values being read.